 With the unique exception of WIZO, women active in the public and in the community were counselors in the youth movements and paid employees in offices and in social-service offices.
 Yet no women were among the decision-making leaders except for Denise Gamzon, who was on the board of the Jewish Scouts movement in the 1930s.

 In view of these data, the question is how there arose such a large number of women activists who took on responsible and crucial roles in the Jewish underground.
 There is no evidence of a feminist world view in Jewish circles in the pre-war era.
 However, the occupation caused collapse or disruption in a large segment of the organized Jewish community.
-During that period approximately one hundred twenty thousand Jews, including the members of the leadership, who fled from the north and became refugees in the south, were dispersed throughout hundreds of communities where Jews had never before lived.
+During that period approximately 120,000 Jews, including the members of the leadership, fled from the north and became refugees in the south.
+They were dispersed throughout hundreds of communities where Jews had never before lived.
 In many of these they improvised temporary communal institutions.
 The national organizations, such as the communities’ umbrella organization, the Federation and ORT, opened new main offices in one of the large cities of the southern region (Marseilles, Lyon and so on).The leaders of the Jewish Scouts movement showed initiative, establishing branches in every community where there was a relatively large concentration of Jews.
 Other youth movements resumed activity in 1942.

 Like the unexpected events that caused tens of thousands of Jews to flee from the north to the south, creating a situation for which no one had planned, the resumption of Jewish public activity similarly occurred without prior planning and was completely improvised.
 This process was made possible by the appearance of people, including quite a few women, who had not previously been among the leaders’ group but now displayed a welcome initiative and spirit of volunteerism.